ADGEfficiency/data-science-south/content/lessons/bash-shell.md

 ## Why Learn Bash?

-- **Efficiently use a computer** - precision
-- **Repeat and automate tasks** - automating text based commands is easier than automating pointing and clicking.
-- **Unlock powerful tools** - some development tasks can only be done through the shell - many are best done through a shell.

-## Terminal
+Bash is one of the tools needed to enable a terminal based developer workflow.

 The terminal, command line and shell are often used interchangeably.
 Each however is a distinct tool - all three are used when using a computer via text input.
+If you don't know what the differences are - this lesson is for you.

+You should learn Bash so that you can:

+- **Efficiently use a computer** - text is a precise way to use a computer.
+- **Repeat and automate tasks** - automating text commands is easier than automating pointing and clicking.
+- **Unlock powerful tools** - many development tasks can only be done through a terminal.

+## Terminal

 **The terminal (also called a console) is an interface that controls user input & output**.
 It allows you to interact with computers through text commands.